ksambhav/aws-xray-developer-guide/doc-source/xray-sdk-java-aop-spring.md

 # AOP with Spring and the X\-Ray SDK for Java<a name="xray-sdk-java-aop-spring"></a>

+## Be aware of an open issue at https://github.com/aws/aws-xray-sdk-java/issues/45

 This topic describes how to use the X\-Ray SDK and the Spring Framework to instrument your application without changing its core logic\.
 This means that there is now a non\-invasive way to instrument your applications running remotely in AWS\.

 You must perform three tasks to enable this feature\.